yuvalsol/SubtitlesCleaner/README.md

 13. Cleaned subtitle.
 14. Fix buttons will copy the cleaned subtitle to the subtitle itself.
 The advance button will also jump to the next subtitle with an error.
 15. Set Show Time.
 Set the specified show time to the selected subtitle and change the timings of all the subtitles below it based on their time differences.
 When the Interactive Retiming is checked, the show timings will change in the subtitles panel as the show time is changed.
 16. Add Time starting from the selected subtitle.
-Time can positive or negative.
-The time sign is clickable and change between `+` and `-`.
+Time can be positive or negative.
+The time sign is clickable and changes between `+` and `-`.

 ## Subtitles Cleaner Command